pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Design.md

 Parsers.Map<Prefix<Substring>, Substring>
 ```

-Notice how the type of the parser encodes the operations that we performed.
+Notice that the type of the parser encodes the operations that we performed.
 This adds a bit of
 complexity when using these types, but comes with some performance benefits because Swift can
-usually optimize away the creation of those nested types.
+usually inline and optimize away the creation of those nested types.

 ## Result Builders

-The library takes advantage of Swift's `@resultBuilder` feature to make constructing complex
+The library takes advantage of Swift's `@resultBuilder` feature to make constructing complex parsers
-parsers as fluent as possible, and should be reminiscent of how views are constructed in SwiftUI.
+as fluent as possible, and should be reminiscent of how views are constructed in SwiftUI.
+The main
-The main entry point into building a parser is the `Parse` builder:
+entry point into building a parser is the `Parse` builder:

 ```swift
 Parse {